Amalgamus4/Amalgamus4/README.md

-- 👋 Hi, I’m @Amalgamus4
+- 👋 Hi, I’m Ryan.
-- 👀 I’m interested in nothing
+- 👀 I’m interested in computer science, software engineering, and embedded systems.
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently studying computer science at SNHU.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Amalgamus4/Amalgamus4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.